Article by Stephen McLaren

 In the 1990s Margaret Mitchell was a successful photographer and lecturer living in Edinburgh.
-She had graduated from Napier and was working on commissions, residencies and exhibitions for over a decade before an ear condition started to cause her to lose balance.
-Using a waist-level viewfinder on projects, such as the long-term one, about her extended family living in Stirling, often became a real problem as dizzyness made composing portraits a problem and ultimately she was forced to give up her photography for over a decade.
-Thankfully her sense of balance has returned but it is only in the last few years that that she has been able to resume working in the medium that she loved.
+She had graduated from Napier and was working on commissions, residencies and exhibitions for over a decade before an illness started to affect her balance and ability to function.
+Thankfully her health improved but it is only in the last few years that she has been able to resume working in the medium that she loves.

-“In the past few years I’ve come back to photography and tried to re-establish myself and I’m back to promoting my work which has changed quite a bit since the 90s when I was doing it originally.
-I’ve had a portrait included in the Taylor Wessing prize which was a good boost and now I’m back working on personal projects which have lain dormant for quite a few years.
-I have a ten year old son who have to work around and I also do workshops for community arts practises and galleries like Street Level in Glasgow.
+“In the past few years I’ve come back to photography, tried to reintegrate myself and I’m back to pursuing my work.
+I’ve had a portrait included in the Taylor Wessing Prize in 2014 which was a good boost and now I’m back working on personal projects.
+I have a ten-year-old son who I also have to work around and I also do workshops for community arts practices and galleries like Street Level in Glasgow.
 My overarching interest lies in people and their stories, with childhood, youth, place and belonging often explored in the people and places photographed.”

-“I’ve always been interest in how people are represented by photography.
-I remember showing fellow students some pictures I’d taken of my brother’s children in their bedroom in Stirling and someone asked if it was taken in a Romanian orphanage.
-I was ashamed and angry but then I realised the power of photography and that a strong image might necessarily not have been the most truthful.
-So now I am always keen that my subjects have a voice in the photographs and I am always looking for ways to let them contribute to the final image and presentation.”
+“I’ve always been interested in how people are represented by photography.
+I remember showing fellow students some pictures I’d taken of my brother’s children in their bedroom in Stirling and someone asked if they were taken in a Romanian orphanage.
+I initially felt ashamed then angry.
+But then I realised just what power lay in photography, and importantly, what might be considered a “strong” image is not always the most truthful – there is no nuance.
+So I always look for ways to work in better ways.”

-One of Mitchell’s earliest personal projects called “Family”, revolved around her extend family living in a run-down housing scheme in Stirling.
+One of Mitchell’s earliest personal projects called Family, revolved around her sister’s family who were living in a housing scheme in Stirling.
 The portraits of her nieces and nephews are sensitive takes on the complex and by-the-minute lives that children live.
 Sometimes they look resilient and full of confidence, at other times they look unsure of their futures and lost in a train of thought.

-“The project was part of a larger piece of work, which was looking at issues around identity and stigma.
+“The project was part of a larger piece of work which was looking at issues around identity and stigma.
 I asked if I could photograph my sister as she was a single parent and I was acutely aware of the stigma, stereotypes, and prejudices surrounding her daily experiences at that time.
 I thought I would photograph the world of the children in her family and show that it was just like any other – perhaps even better.
 I felt a pride in my sister, in who and what she was.
 What she was achieving in challenging and disadvantaged circumstances.

 As I photographed, I began to realise that the children had this fantastic inner and interconnected world.
 That they existed within this cocoon of support for and from one another.
 That all experience was interdependent on the other, that their mother was really only there on the periphery – to feed and to clothe and to wash – but that their actual lives were fundamentally lived with and for one another.
-Rather than a story on my sister and her experience, the 1994 work became a story on children and their childhood world that I had a glimpse into.
+Rather than just a story on my sister and her experience, the 1994 work became a story on her children and their childhood world that I had a glimpse into.
 Within that were all the multiple influences from the social and economic circumstances they were living under that were inevitably contributing to and shaping who they were to become.

-Back in the mid 90s Mitchell didn’t exhibit or publish “Family” but she recognises that her way of working on that project has influenced much of her recent work.
+Back in the mid-90s Mitchell didn’t exhibit or publish Family but she recognises that her way of working on that project has influenced much of her work.

 “I have photographed my large, extended family over the years but not in any sustained, intentional manner.
-But I had an itch that kept at me, wanting to go back to this project from 1994.
-To return as a photographer and see if there was a wider story there apart from one of childhood worlds.
-To catch up with the children of 1994 and see where their lives – and perhaps more so that of their own children – had and were taking them.
+But I had an itch for many years that kept at me, wanting to go back to this project from 1994.
+To return photographically and consider the wider story connected to their circumstances.
+To catch up with the children of 1994 and see where their lives – and perhaps more so that of their own children – had, and were, taking them.

 “My sister had died in 2008 and I felt a growing disconnection, especially from her grandchildren that I wanted to repair.
 Photography has allowed me into so many peoples’ lives so perhaps it is what I turn to – it is the excuse, the reason, and the justification to be there in a sense.
 Or at least a possibility, an entry point to grow from.”

-“Fundamentally it is a story of people and place, of people’s lives: what they do and what they want.
-Behind the fact of my own personal connection sits a larger narrative of social mobility and environment.
-It is essentially about choice – do we have choices in life or are some predetermined to an extent and made for us?
+“Fundamentally it is a story of people and place, of people’s lives.
+Alongside my own personal connection sits the larger narrative of a cycle of inequality.
+The work essentially considers choice – do we have choices in life or are some predetermined to an extent and made for us?
 Are these choices fixed by whether we are born into disadvantage or privilege?
-So the ‘place’ is both mental and physical, where we put ourselves and where we are put, sometimes by others and sometimes by circumstance.
+So the ‘place’ can be both mental and physical, where we put ourselves and where we are put, sometimes by others and sometimes by circumstance.
 What puts us there, what keeps us there, and do we want to be there?
 These are really the central questions I am looking at.”

-“There is a process to In This Place where I am ever mindful to the who, how and what I am photographing and the potential reading by others of that.
+“There is a process to In This Place where I am ever mindful of the who, how, and what I am photographing and the potential reading by others of that.
 In my work, I am acutely aware of representation and the power in photography.
 I want this power to be shared, that work becomes collaborative, or as collaborative as is possible.
-This process makes working on In This Place a longer project time wise, which I think is ultimately a good thing for this particular work.
-It gives me the space to reflect on how I am approaching the story, if it is the right message and to know that those involved are active in their own representation.”
+This process makes working on In This Place a longer project time-wise, which I think is ultimately a good thing for this particular work.
+It gives me the space to reflect on how I am approaching the story, if it is the right message.”

 Mitchell seems thrilled to be back working in photography and especially enjoys the social connections that can be made on platforms like Instagram.

 “There is a sense of empowerment and collaboration that makes photography a less lonely place than it used to be.
-As someone who built my own website from scratch I’ve always been keen for photographers to use these new tools.
-So I’m using Instagram to show bits of the archive as well as the new work and am really enjoying getting into conversations with people online about these pictures.”
+I’m using Instagram to show some of my archive as well as the new work and am really enjoying getting into conversations with people online about these pictures.”

 There may also be an interim newsprint publication which will present the work in both image and text.
 Check out more of Margaret’s work at…http://www.margaretmitchell.co.uk